farrelleoin93/Milestone-2/README.md

 ### Fonts

+I had originally planned on using [Lora](https://fonts.google.com/specimen/Lora?preview.text_type=custom) for the headings, however, I recieved some feedback from a couple of friends that something more like Roboto Mono might look better.
-For this website I have decided to use [Lora](https://fonts.google.com/specimen/Lora?query=lor) for all the headings throughout the site with a font weight of 600 to make them stand out slightly more than the rest of the text.
+After testing out a couple of other fonts I decided that my friends were right so I decided to use [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono?preview.text_type=custom) for all the headings throughout the site with a font weight of 600 to make them stand out slightly more than the rest of the text.
 I used [Roboto](https://fonts.google.com/specimen/Roboto?query=rob) for the paragraghs of the website.

 ### Colours

-- The colours that I used for this website are grey(#5b5b61), orange(#ff6600), green(#00cc00) and white(#fff).
-The grey is used for the header and footer.
-For the buttons I used orange as I feel that it is a nice warm colour that works well with the grey of the header and footer.
-I decided that the colour of the forms button should change to green when the email successfully sends, this is to make it clear to the user that their email actually sent.
-The background of the website is white as I feel that it is a nice clean colour that works well with the other colours used in the website.
+- The colours that I used for this website are orange(#ff6600), a lighter (#f8b278), grey(#5b5b61), a light grey (#c5c5c5) and white(#fff).
+The dark grey is used for the footer while the light grey is used for the backgound of the form section.
+For the font in the navbar I chose to use the light orange (#f8b278) as I felt it worked well with the grey of the hero image.
+For the buttons I used the darker orange (#ff6600) as I feel that it is a nice warm colour that works well with the other colours used for the website.
+The background of the website is white.

 ### Icons
 - The icons that I used in this project were provided by [Font Awesome](https://fontawesome.com/).
 I decided to use fonts as they offer a pleasant visual aide to the site,